kodymoodley/defeasibleinferenceplatform/README.md

 + To flag a subclass axiom as defeasible, toggle the button labelled "d" in the selected class description pane.
 + Access the list of defeasible subclass axioms in the ontology via Window | Views | DIP views.
 + We strongly recommend to use DIP in conjunction with the [HermiT](http://www.hermit-reasoner.com/) Protégé plugin for accurate results.
 + DIP will only list **named** superclasses for the given class expression.
-E.g., if the ontology is about university students, and the given class expression is "Student and Employed some Company", then one might expect the typical superclass: "pays some TaxFee".
+E.g., if the ontology is about university students, and the given class expression is "Student and employedBy some Company", then one might expect the typical superclass: "pays some TaxFee".
 However, DIP will **not** list this class. **TIP**: add an equivalence class axiom to the ontology e.g. "TaxPayer EquivalentTo pays some TaxFee".
-DIP will then be able to list "TaxPayer" as a typical superclass of "Student and Employed some Company".
+DIP will then be able to list "TaxPayer" as a typical superclass of "Student and employedBy some Company".
-+ **Note:** Theoretically, DIP can be used with any sound and complete reasoning implementation, but in practice reasoners differ in how they implement the OWLReasoner interface.
-For e.g., some reasoners will not update their inferences after an ontology changes unless the classify method is invoked explicitly.
++ **Note:** Theoretically, DIP can be used with any sound and complete reasoning implementation.
+However, in practice, reasoners differ in how they implement the OWLReasoner interface.
+E.g., some reasoners will not update their inferences after an ontology changes unless the "classify" method is invoked explicitly.
 HermiT does not have this issue.

 #### For Developers: Building the tab plugin from source